mixpanel/mixpanel-js/README.md

 ### Upgrading from mixpanel-bower v2.2.0 or v2.0.0
 If you originally installed Mixpanel via Bower at its previous home ([https://github.com/drubin/mixpanel-bower](https://github.com/drubin/mixpanel-bower)), the two old versions have remained functionally unchanged.
 To upgrade to v2.3.6 or later (the first Bower version in the official repo) from a previous Bower install, note the changed filenames: previous references to `mixpanel.js` should become `mixpanel-jslib-snippet.min.js` (the minified embed code), and previous references to `mixpanel.dev.js` should become `mixpanel.js` (the library source) or `mixpanel.min.js` (the minified library for production use).

+## Running tests
+- Install development dependencies: `npm install`
+- Start test server: `npm start`
+- Browse to [http://localhost:3000/tests/](http://localhost:3000/tests/) and choose a scenario to run

+In the future we plan to automate the last step with a headless browser to streamline development (although Mixpanel production releases are tested against a large matrix of browsers and operating systems).